aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/annotations/annotation-add-delete-and-get-annotation/add-widget-annotation/_index.md

 linktitle: Widget Annotation
 type: docs
 weight: 80
-url: /net/widget-annotation/
+url: /java/widget-annotation/
-description: This article describes how to add controls based on awidget annotations to PDF documents with Aspose.PDF for .NET.
+description: This article describes how to add controls based on a widget annotations to PDF documents with Aspose.PDF for Java.
-lastmod: "2021-01-13"
+lastmod: "2021-02-11"
 sitemap:
     changefreq: "weekly"
     priority: 0.7
 ---

-Interactive forms use [Widget Annotations](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/widgetannotation) to represent the appearance of fields and to manage user interactions.
+Interactive forms use [Widget Annotations](https://apireference.aspose.com/pdf/java/com.aspose.pdf.class-use/WidgetAnnotation) to represent the appearance of fields and to manage user interactions.
 We use these form elements that add to a PDF to make it easier to enter, submit information, or perform some other user interactions.

 Widget Annotations are a graphical representation of a form field on specific pages, so we cannot create it directly as an annotation.